 - 256-Bit AES Encryption (Dropbox holds the keys)

 - Mobile Offline Folders

 - Document Collaboration

 - Web Previews and Comments

 - Showcase (Document merging and sharing)

 - Live Chat Support

 - Version History and File Recovery (120 for both versions)

-- Microsoft Office 365 Integration (Requires separate licenses from Microsoft)
+- Microsoft 365 Integration (Requires separate licenses from Microsoft)

 While the consumer version of Dropbox (Dropbox Pro) and the commercial version (Dropbox Business Standard) do share many of the same core features, there are some differences as well.
 As we will show in the lists below, Dropbox Business Standard generally offers a few more features.
 However, the consumer version does offer a few conveniences and features not found in the business version.